 LADY MACBETH

-What do you mean?
+(Cautious) What do you mean?

 MACBETH

 Still it cried ‘Sleep no more!’ to all the house: 'Glamis hath murdered sleep, and therefore Cawdor Shall sleep no more; Macbeth shall sleep no more.'

 LADY MACBETH

 Who was it that thus cried?
 Why, worthy thane, You do unbend your noble strength, to think So brainsickly of things.
 Go get some water, And wash this filthy witness from your hand.
 Why did you bring these daggers from the place?
 They must lie there: go carry them; and smear The sleepy grooms with blood.